lizmat/raku-all-modules/github/edumentab/p6-app-moarvm-debug/README.md

     - The `metadata` command is only needed if you don't know which of these commands is useful for any given type.
 12. Type `help` to see all of the available commands.

+## Known Issues

+The only stepping mode currently available is Step Into.

+Backtraces will show incorrect line numbers.